tylrcarr/pro-project-winter-2016/README.md

 Pro program is competitive program.
 Those with the best project history and proposals will be given the invites.
 This has nothing to do with aptitude.
-You can be the smartest person in the school and if you do not complete your project you're out of Pro.
+You can be the smartest person in the school and if you do not complete your project deliverables, including this project plan, you're out of Pro, immediately.

 *Use this repo as a guideline for the minimum required for your Pro project plan.
 You can fork it, but creating your own from scratch is